Plaxtic/Mito/README.md

 deleto will deleto the filename you pass it (no matter the owner) from this and all higher directories
-all the others will copy themselves into all higher directories
+All the others will copy themselves into all higher directories

-requires nasm
+Requires nasm

-to try them out:
+To try them out:
 ```
 ./build
 cp bin/zito .